rouvinerh/tp/docs/team/justinsoh.md

 - Implemented the `WorkoutList` class, to help track and manage newly created `Run` and `Gym` objects.

-- Implemented the `Workout`, `Gym`, `GymStation`, and `GymSet` class
+- Implemented the final `Workout`, `Gym`, `GymStation`, and `GymSet` classes.

 #### Enhancements Implemented

-- Implemented the `Parser.parseGymStationInput()` method, which interactively prompts users for their gym station details.
-This enhancement simplifies the process of adding new gym workouts by reducing the length of the required command.
+- Implemented the `Parser.parseGymStationInput()` method, taking gym station input from the user.

-- Assisted with `Storage` through the implementation of the `Gym.toFileString()` and `Parser.parseGymFileInput()` allowing [@L5-Z](https://github.com/L5-Z) to easily integrate the saving/loading of Gym classes.
+- Assisted with `Storage` through the implementation of the `Gym.toFileString()` and `Parser.parseGymFileInput()`, allowing [@L5-Z](https://github.com/L5-Z) to easily integrate the saving/loading of Gym classes.

-- Refactored Static Methods into Non-Static Methods where Instances are used instead to adopt a more Object-Oriented approach.
+- Refactored static methods into non-static methods where instances are used instead to adopt a more Object-Oriented approach.

-- Wrote Integration Test cases for the `Health` package supported with the `TestHelper` package to simulate end-to-end testing.
+- Wrote integration test cases for the `Health` package supported with the `TestHelper` package to simulate end-to-end testing.

-- Wrote Unit Test cases for the `Gym`, `GymStation`, `WorkoutList`, `Output`, and `Parser` to help increase coverage.
+- Wrote test cases for the `Gym`, `GymStation`, `WorkoutList`, `Output`, and `Parser` to help increase coverage.

 #### Documentation Written